-4.3 Results
+5.3 Results

 To gain a sense of the correlation between exception rates and outcome of hires, we first summarize the raw data by plotting both variables at the location level.
-Figure 4 shows a binned scatter plot of average tenure (log of completed duration) post-testing on the y-axis, by ventiles of location-level exception rates on the x-axis.
+Figure 4 shows a binned scatter plot of average tenure (log of completed duration) post-testing on the y-axis, and average location-level exception rates on the x-axis, by ventiles of exception rate.
 We see a strong negative relationship: locations that make more exceptions post testing have lower average tenure.
 Figure 5 demonstrates the same pattern for a variety of other duration related outcomes: duration measured in days, and indicators for whether a worker stays at least 3, 6 and 12 months.

-The first two columns of Table 3 present the correlation between exception rates and worker tenure.
-We use a standardized exception rate with mean 0 and standard deviation 1 and in this panel exception rates are defined at the pool level (based on the set of applicants and hires a manager makes at a particular location in a given month).31
+Table 3 presents the correlation between exception rates and worker tenure in the post testing period.
+We use a standardized exception rate with mean 0 and standard deviation 1 and in this panel exception rates are defined at the pool level (based on the set of applicants and hires a manager makes at a particular location in a given month).